ahrvoje/arb4win/README.md

 File **_arb-master/test/t-set_str.c_** was patched to avoid MinGW problem with conversion of "inf"/"nan" strings to float.
 Despite the fact that GCC converts them to INF/NAN doubles, just as C standard states (e.g. ISO/IEC 9899:1999, sections 7.20.1.1 & 7.20.1.3), MinGW converts them to 0.0.
 This fact causes ARB's original version of set_str test to always fail and stop the testing process.

-Make sure you take this facts into consideration when you use `arb_set_str` or deserialize "inf"/"nan" strings under MinGW.
-This cases have to be handled with special care.
+Make sure you take this facts into consideration if you use `atof` or deserialize "inf"/"nan" strings under MinGW.
+This cases have to be handled separately.
 ```
 arb-master/test/t-set_str.c
 ln.
 114-125